BrianWhelanDublin/milestone-project-4/TESTING.md

         ```

-- #### Post Data in the Strip js
+- #### Post Data in the Stripe js
-    - During developing the javascript for skype I had an issue with posting the data.
+    - During developing the javascript for stripe I had an issue with posting the data.
     - When I declared my data into a dictionary and tried to post it, it would work properly.
     - Through researching the issue I found that using the FormData constructor fixed the issue.
     - Once this was done the code then sent the data to the cache_checkout_data view.